groff_font

 length,width

-(no spaces before and after the comma).
+(with no spaces before or after the comma).

 Both